krauss/Blackjack/README.md

 #### How to play?

 You can either clone this repository and setup a workspace in your IDE or simply download the latest `jar` file in our [releases folder](releases/).
-To create a new player and start playing, just type a username a `checkbox` will appear as soon as you start setting your password.
+To create a new player and start playing, just type an username and a `checkbox` will appear as soon as you start setting your password.
 Then tick the `checkbox` to create it and click `Login`.

 ![Login_screen](res/checkbox_login.png)